-The Mark I uses two forward and two rear vertical propellers and four custom 50-megawatt brushless motors.
+The first Airspeeder called the Mark 1, has four vertical propellers, with a single pilot, and is designed specifically as race vehicle.
+We are not exactly sure when the Mark 1 prototype was made and completed but the Mark 1 uses two forward and two rear vertical propellers and four custom 50-megawatt brushless motors.
 It is powered “by a the same battery employed by a Tesla S automobile” (presumed to be a 100 kWh Lithium Ion unit).
 An initial goal of ten minutes flying time has been set.
 A top speed of 250 km/h is expected.

 Alauda intends to hold the world’s first Airspeeder World Championship in Australia in 2020.
 As different manufacturers enter the competition Alauda’s goal is to accelerate development of electric flying vehicles by placing them in a competitive environment.